The following piece was performed at The Southern Fried Film Festival (The Orion Amphitheater) on June 9, 2022.

 In Tolstoy’s parable, a king believed that if he had the answers to three specific questions, he would be successful in all that he did.

 He journeys to find the wisest to answer his questions, and in his quest he aides a hermit who is revealed to be the unlikely vessel of this knowledge.
 I imagine the king’s surprise to finding out that the hermit would be his mentor was much like Luke Skywalker meeting Yoda for the first time.
 Why does he speak backwards or why is he green?

 The king’s three questions were these:

-- Who are the most important people to be with?
+- Who are the most important people?

 - What is the most important thing to be doing?

 - When is the most important time?